The ACT Test: Nebraska

-- If you are testing an examinee approved for English learner supports, print a copy of the ACT-Approved Bilingual Word-to-Word Dictionaries List (linked above) to verify at check in that the examinee’s dictionary can be used for testing.
+- If you are testing an examinee approved for English learner supports, print a copy of the ACT-Approved Bilingual Word-to-Word Dictionaries List (linked to the left) to verify at check in that the examinee’s dictionary can be used for testing.

 - For online testing, the test coordinator starts that day’s test sessions in PearsonAccessnext.
 This is performed once for each test session to activate it.
 For multiple day testing, this is performed on the morning of the first sitting.

 - If an examinee does not log in to TestNav (e.g. absent, denied admission), remove the examinee’s name from the session in PearsonAccessnext.
 Do not mark the test complete.